Xi arrives in Portugal to boost trade ties

 Portugal, one of western Europe's poorest countries, opened to Chinese investment after being hit hard by the 2008 global financial crisis.

-But China's growing influence in Europe, welcomed by Greece and several eastern European countries, is viewed warily by others on the continent.
+But China's growing influence in Europe, welcomed by Greece and some east European countries, is viewed warily by others on the continent.

 China now owns a 28 percent stake in Portuguese energy utility EDP, the country's largest firm, via China Three Gorges and China's state-owned international investment company CNIC